Just finished my PO-modular build and wanted to share some notes for anyone receiving theirs and starting the build.

 (Note: The power module can be plugged in anywhere on the distro panel.
 I used the end socket closest to the LED so it is easier to unplug if I need to remove the panel.)

 Screw it all together and power it up - If you’ve pre-screwed the holes in the panels this is easy.
 If you haven’t, you’ll want to do that before you try to assemble everything.
-Then plug in the batteries and I used this power adapter with interchangeable bits and it works to power the PO-400 pretty well.
+Then plug in the batteries and I used this power adapter - note: it isn’t the correct size for the plug, but it does work for me.
+YMMV but you may want to find a better option as another user didn’t have success with this one with interchangeable bits and it works to power the PO-400 pretty well.

 - The output of the PO-400 mixer is mono (TR) output, even though it ships with stereo (TRS) cables.
 You’ll need a converter or signal splitter into a mixer to get a stereo sound out of it.
 I’m using a Hosa Knucklebones splitter into a Maker Hart Just Mixer L/R so that I can use headphones with it.
 (Obviously there are easier methods but this is what I had available)